colin-gourlay/sundown-sessions/src/content/contact/index.md

 ---
 title: 'Contact'
-strapline: 'Send music, gig news, listener messages and ideas for the show.'
+strapline: "We'd love to hear from you."
 description: 'Contact Sundown Sessions with music submissions, gig news, interview ideas, listener messages, label updates, promoter enquiries and festival or venue opportunities.'
 menu:
   main:
-    title: 'Go to the Contact page'
+    title: 'Get in touch with the show.'
     weight: 4
 showDate: false
 showReadingTime: false